Dissipative Kerr solitons, breathers and chimera states in coherently driven passive cavities with parabolic potential

-In order to understand the mechanism for this stabilization, we performed a bifurcation analysis of the DKSs, with and without a temporal potential.
-These results are illustrated in Fig.~\ref{fig2_bifur}, using $I_{center}\equiv|A(0)|^2$ vs. $\delta$.
-DKS bifurcation diagrams, either in the absence [see Fig.~\ref{fig2_bifur}(a,c)] or in the presence [see Fig.~\ref{fig2_bifur}(b,d)] of the potential; we set $P=2.5$ [Fig.~\ref{fig2_bifur}(a,b)] or $P=4.5$ [Fig.~\ref{fig2_bifur}(c,d)].
-These diagrams were computed by utilizing path-continuation algorithms for stationary solutions, and DNSs for breathers and chaotic solutions.
+In order to understand the mechanism for this stabilization, we perform a bifurcation analysis of the DKSs, with and without a temporal potential.
+These results are illustrated in Fig.~\ref{fig2_bifur}, using $I_{\rm center}\equiv|A(0)|^2$ vs. $\delta$. { We set $P=2.5$ in Figs.~\ref{fig2_bifur}(a,b), $P=4.5$ in Figs.~\ref{fig2_bifur}(c,d), $C=0$ in Figs.~\ref{fig2_bifur}(a,c), and $C=1$ in Figs.~\ref{fig2_bifur}(b,d).
+Stable and unstable steady-state branches are computed by path-continuation algorithms; dynamical states are calculated by DNSs. }

 Figure~\ref{fig2_bifur}(a) shows the bifurcation diagram in the absence of potential, with $P=2.5$.
 The blue curve corresponds to the continuous-wave (CW) state of Eq.(1).
 The CW state is stable until the saddle-node (SN) bifurcation SN$_{h}^l$, where it becomes unstable [see dashed blue lines].
 The DKS bifurcates from SN$_{h}^l$ with a small amplitude, and it remains unstable [see orange dashed lines] \cite{parra-rivas_bifurcation_2018-1}.
 By increasing $\delta$, the DKS eventually stabilizes at SN$^r$, and it retains stability until reaching SN$^l$ [see solid red line].
 These solitons have a non-zero background (corresponding to the CW state), and their localized profile can be approximated by a sech-shape \cite{wabnitz:93}.
 When decreasing $\delta$ below SN$_h^l$, the DKS background becomes unstable, leading to chaotic Turing pattern states, such as in the example shown in Fig.~\ref{fig1_stabilization} for $(\delta,P)=(3,2.5)$.
 The peak intensity values of these states are plotted by gray dots in Fig.~\ref{fig2_bifur}(a).